 Let’s get to the cooking of the gluten-free dairy-free carrot cake.
 I’m just the reporter here and consultant for when things don’t go as expected or she needs help.

 First you’ll want to gather your ingredients: vegetable oil, eggs, sugar, gluten-free flour (we like Bob’s Red Mill cup for cup), baking soda, salt, vanilla, cinnamon, carrots, nuts (we like walnuts, but pecans work, too, or you can keep them out!).

 Before getting to mixing, she uses our mandoline to shred carrots.
-Also, she wears this fancy glove my sister got to prevent cutting fingers and knuckles off in the grater (because, yeah, I’ve done it).
-That pile of carrots is so tasty and requires quite a bit of elbow grease, as you shred about 5 carrots (or 3 cups worth).
+Also, use this protective glove my sister got to prevent cutting fingers and knuckles off in the grater (because, yeah, I’ve done it).
+That pile of carrots is so tasty and requires quite a bit of elbow grease, as you shred about 5 carrots (or 2 cups worth).